Unidata/jenkins-slave-image/README.md

     * `vagrant ssh`
     * You should now be logged into the Vagrant guest VM.
 * Create the directory to which we'll copy the shared libraries and symlinks.
 Note that `/vagrant` is a shared directory created automatically by Vagrant.
-Any file created in that directory on the guest will end up in the `jenkins-slave-image` project directory on the host.
+Any file created inside it on the guest will end up in the `jenkins-slave-image` project directory on the host.
     * `mkdir /vagrant/ubuntu-14.04.5-amd64`
 * Change to the directory where we installed netcdf and its dependencies.